gorango/glyphs/docs/content/docs/figma/overview.md

 ### Exporting

-The [Glyphs CLI][cli] was created to automate the process of exporting and packaging icons from Figma.
+Use the [Glyphs CLI][cli] to automate the process of exporting and packaging icons from Figma.

 <alert type="info">